panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 > *The closure* is a function that accesses its lexical scope even executed outside of its lexical scope.

-Simpler, the closure is a function that remembers the variables from the place where it is defined, no matter where it is executed later.
+Simpler, the closure is a function that remembers the variables from the place where it is defined, regardless of where it is executed later.

-A rule of thumb to identify a closure: if you see in a function an alien variable (not defined inside the function), most likely that function is a closure.
-In the previous code snippet, `outerVar` is an alien variable inside the closure `innerFunc()`.
+A rule of thumb to identify a closure: if you see in a function an alien variable (not defined inside the function), most likely that function is a closure because the alien variable is captured.

+In the previous code snippet, `outerVar` is an alien variable inside the closure `innerFunc()` captured from `outerFunc()` scope.

 Let's continue with examples that demonstrate why the closure is useful.